4 - Making garden candles

 Download workshop

-Garden candles bring the coziness from inside to outside.
-A garden candle is also ideal for using up all the remains of candles.
-The black smoke, when paraffin is renewed, will leave markings on walls, which in the home can be the result of reused paraffin.
+Garden candles bring the coziness of the inside outside.
+A garden candle is also ideal for processing all the remains of candles.
+The black smoke, with renewed paraffin, will leave marks on walls, which can be the result of reused paraffin in the house.

 Ratios of stearin and paraffin